p30arena/meow_do/memory-bank/progress.md

 ## Current status

 The project has completed its initial setup phase.
-Backend development for Workspace, Goal, and Task CRUD operations is complete.
+All core backend features, including Workspace, Goal, Task CRUD operations, daily time budget calculation, and user authentication/authorization, are complete.
 The foundational documentation is in place, providing a clear roadmap for further development.

 ## Known issues